the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 The treaty bodies also periodically issue more detailed guidance on how to interpret different articles of their treaty, to help countries understand better what their obligations.

 There are also regional human rights instruments:
-- African Charter on Human and People's Rights, which covers 54 of the 55 members of the African Union.
+- [African Charter on Human and People's Rights](https://au.int/en/treaties/african-charter-human-and-peoples-rights), which covers 54 of the 55 members of the [African Union](https://au.int/en/member_states/countryprofiles2).
-- American Convention on Human Rights, which covers 23 of the 35 members of the Organization of American States.
+- [American Convention on Human Rights](http://cidh.oas.org/Basicos/English/Basic3.American%20Convention.htm), which covers 23 of the 35 members of the [Organization of American States](http://www.oas.org/en/about/member_states.asp).
-- European Convention on Human Rights, which covers 47 members of the Council of Europe.
+- [European Convention on Human Rights](https://www.coe.int/en/web/conventions/full-list/-/conventions/treaty/005), which covers the 47 members of the [Council of Europe](https://www.coe.int/en/web/about-us/our-member-states).
+- [Charter of Fundamental Rights of the European Union](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:12012P/TXT), which covers the 27 members of the [European Union](https://europa.eu/european-union/about-eu/countries_en)

 Some countries have ratified some of the treaties that apply to them: this means that they have incorporated the content of the the treaties into their national law.
 Many countries also have a national human rights institution, which independently monitors and investigates human rights violations in that country, and advises the government on implementing their obligations.